sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 Embeddings for relevant code files must be enabled for each repository that you'd like Cody to have context on.

-> NOTE: Generating embeddings sends code snippets to a third-party language party provider.
-Make sure you review the [Cody usage and privacy notice](https://about.sourcegraph.com/terms/cody-notice).

 ### Configuring embeddings

 > NOTE: Enterprise Cloud customers should reach out to their Sourcegraph representative to enable embeddings.
 > See [Enabling Cody Enterprise: Cody on Sourcegraph Cloud](./enabling_cody_enterprise.md#cody-on-sourcegraph-cloud)

 Embeddings are automatically enabled and configured once [Cody is enabled](../quickstart.md).
-After enabling Cody, navigate to **Site admin > Cody** (`/site-admin/cody`) and schedule repositories for embedding.
+However, embeddings will not be generated for any repo unless an admin takes action.
+There are two ways to do this.

+The recommended way of configuring embeddings is to use a policy.
+These are configured through the Admin UI using [policies](https://docs.sourcegraph.com/cody/explanations/policies).
+Policy based embeddings will be automatically updated based on the [update interval](#adjust-the-minimum-time-interval-between-automatically-scheduled-embeddings).
+Updates are [incremental](#incremental-embeddings).

+To create a manual embedding, an admin can manually schedule specific repositories for embedding by navigating to **Site admin > Cody** (`/site-admin/cody`) and entering the names of the repositories that should be embeded.
+Manual embeddings are useful for one-off embeddings or to run an embeddings job immediately.
+These will not be automatically updated.
+However, if [incremental updates](#incremental-embeddings) are enabled, subsequent manual runs will be incremental.

+Whether created manually or by a policy, embeddings for an instance will be stored and served together.

+> NOTE: Generating embeddings sends code snippets to a third-party language party provider.
+Make sure you review the [Cody usage and privacy notice](https://about.sourcegraph.com/terms/cody-notice).

+<span class="virtual-br"></span>

 > NOTE: By enabling Cody, you agree to the [Cody Notice and Usage Policy](https://about.sourcegraph.com/terms/cody-notice).